Katherine Baicker, PhD

 Professor of Health Policy, Sol Price School of Public Policy, University of Southern California

-Dr. Ginsburg is a renowned health economics and policy expert who is currently leading the Schaeffer Initiative on Innovation in Health Policy, a joint program of Brookings and the University of Southern California.
+Dr. Ginsburg is a renowned health economist and policy expert who is currently leading the Schaeffer Initiative on Innovation in Health Policy, a joint program of Brookings and the University of Southern California.
 He was the founding president of the Center for Studying Health System Change (HSC) from 1995 to 2013.
 Prior to leading the HSC, Dr. Ginsburg served as the founding executive director of the Physician Payment Review and a deputy assistant director in the Congressional Budget Office.
 He earned a doctorate in economics from Harvard University.

 Robert P. Kocher, MD

-Consulting Professor, Stanford University
+Adjunct Professor, Stanford University

 Dr. Kocher is a healthcare information technology expert and a consulting professor at the Stanford University School of Medicine.
 Dr. Kocher previously served in the Obama Administration as the Special Assistant to the President for Healthcare and Economic Policy.
-Prior to his time at the White House, Dr. Kocher was a partner at McKinsey AND Company and led the McKinsey Global Institute’s Center for United States Health System Reform.
-He earned undergraduate degrees from the University Of Washington and an MD from George Washington University.
+Prior to his time at the White House, Dr. Kocher was a partner at McKinsey & Company and led the McKinsey Global Institute’s Center for United States Health System Reform.
+He earned undergraduate degrees from the University of Washington and an MD from George Washington University.

-Founder and Chairman, Leavitt Partners
+Co-founder and Chairman, Leavitt Partners